andydotxyz/xsm/README.markdown

 To get up and running in no time at all clone this repo, go to the "xsm-web" directory and execute "mvn jetty:run" then point a browser to http://localhost:9090

+# Community

+If you are interested in support or just catching up you can join our google group - <http://groups.google.com/group/xsm-users/>